dagus01-lab/phi2FM/downstream/README.md

 ## `training_script.py`

-Main file that essentially runs everything.
-Here I do an overview in order of execution so it is a bit easier to understand.
-Note that

-1. `if __name__ == "__main__":` reads the yaml file, and then runs the main function.
-You can see that there is an if statement set to `True` which loops over many n_shot, linear probing and full finetuning, and classification of segmentation.
-I basically used it to be able to run all the experiments without creating a YAML file for each.
-I guess for other datasets or tasks you should change it. **If want to use the default behavior (run `main` function with args of YAML file, simply set `if False:`).**
+Below is a concise, step-by-step overview of the `training_script.py` and what each section does.
+The `training_script.py` in the pretraining is very similar (a bit simpler).

+### **High-level flow**

+1. **`if __name__ == "__main__":`**
+   - Reads the YAML file and invokes the `main` function.
+   - Currently, there's an `if True:` block that loops over different `n_shot` values, runs linear probing or full finetuning, and switches between classification and segmentation tasks.
+If you prefer to stick to the default (run `main` with YAML arguments), change this to `if False:`.

+2. **YAML arguments**
-2. The arguments of the main function all come from the YAML file.
+   - All arguments for `main` come directly from the YAML file.

+### **Inside `main`**

+1. **Multi-GPU Setup**
+   - Sets up distributed or data parallel training (DDP or DP).
-3. **Multi GPU Setup**: the first part creates the setup if using multi-GPU.
-Please note that while I implemented the pretraining with DDP, I did not do it for the downstream tasks.
-You can use DP tho.
-And implmenting DDP should just require to change `training_loops.py` as the `training_script.py` is already fine for DDP.
-You can check the `training_loops.py` in the pretraining as it is just a few changes that must be done (setting the data sampler arguments at each epoch, and not calling the model again to generate the images to plot).
-Also need to ensure that the data is in a correct format for DDP, and change the dataloaders to use data sampler.
+   - *Note*: DDP was fully implemented for pretraining but not for downstream tasks (i.e. this file).
+     - You can check the `training_loops.py` in the pretraining as it is just a few changes that must be done (setting the data sampler arguments at each epoch, and not calling the model again to generate the images to plot).

-4. Next, some assertions are done to ensure the number of channels is correct (you should change this assertion if adding new downstream tasks), and another assertion to ensure not using both n_shot and split_ratio
+     - Also need to ensure that the data is in a correct format for DDP, and change the dataloaders to use data sampler.

+2. **Define the model**
+   - Loads the chosen model (pretrained or randomly initialized).
+   - Works for Prithvi 1, SatMAE, phisatnet, and the three pretrained PhilEO-Bench models (two U-Nets and one ViT).
+   - Afterwards, it wraps the model in DP or DDP if needed, and prints a summary.
+   - If want to modify these, look at the function `get_models_pretrained`. `get_models` could also be used but I don't think is interesting since the weights are random (it is more for pretraining).

+3. **Construct Output Folder**
+   - Uses the base output path, current date, experiment name, and data partition protocol (e.g., `n_shot` or `split_ratio`).

+4. **Load Datasets**
+   - Asserts the number of channels needed for the task and that `n_shot` and `split_ratio` aren’t both used at once.
+   - Chooses the data folder (e.g., 128 vs. 224 resolution) to read data from.
+   - Gets datasets as memmaped buteo arrays, prints their shapes, and sets up the corresponding data loaders.
+   - If `n_shot` is 0, it switches from training to inference mode (since there’s effectively no training set).
+It needs to have at least n_shot = 1 for script to work but it won't be used.
+Also, `.inference` function is used and not `.test` because the latter requires to use `.train` first.
+   - If want to debug or use another code, there's an option to return already here the main function with the dataloaders (useful for debugging).
+   - `by_region` is by default True.
+If wanting to use `False` (probably the case for other downstream tasks), should create a .csv with the file names.

+5. **Initialize the Trainer**
+   - Configures learning rate (only exponential warmup currently implemented, linear warmup with `min_lr` was used during pretraining but I used the lr of PhilEO-Bench in downstream).
+   - Initializes the trainer from `training_loops.py`.

+6. **Training / Testing / Inference Workflow**
+   - Depending on `train_mode`, calls the appropriate trainer functions (`train`, `test`, `inference`) in sequence.

+6. **6.
+Training / testing / inference workflow**: essentially calls the training, testing, and/or inference functions of the trainer as desired.

+7. **Finish Script**
+   - Saves all parameters to a YAML in the output folder.
+   - If using DDP, runs cleanup routines.